How did Frank Underwood’s ad perform against Bush and Rubio’s?

 Spot Trender is a powerful cloud-based platform for dynamic pre-testing of commercials to help you make faster insight-driven advertising decisions from concept (storyboards, animatics) to post-production creatives.

 Spot Trender is 90% faster than the competition and accurately predicts your ad performance in as soon as 3 hours instead of 3+ weeks.
-Our world-class data scientists and advertising veterans combined with an advanced analytics engine gives you the time and data-driven insights to dramatically improve your ad campaign performance before running them.
+Our world-class data scientists and advertising veterans combined with an advanced analytics engine give you the time and data-driven insights to dramatically improve your ad campaign performance before running them.

 Our crowdsourced platform seamlessly connects you with more than 45+ million qualified participants worldwide.
 Allowing you to automatically measure real-world customer responses and reactions to each ad spot as well as its impact on sales and brand awareness.

-We’ve developed an impressive track-record as the leading Commercial Testing and Analytics platform trusted by the world’s leading brands and agencies.
+We’ve developed an impressive track record as the leading Commercial Testing and Analytics platform trusted by the world’s leading brands and agencies.